Foot Care Nurse Certificate Program Basic & Advanced

 - Callous Removal Using Foot File with Disposable Abrasive Pad

-- Debridement of Thicken Nails Using the Dremel with Disposable Abrasive Emery Band
+- Debridement of Thicken Nails Using a Rotary tool with Disposable Abrasive Emery Band

 - CNO Infection Control Standards, Nursing Foot Care Standards, Health Canada Infection Prevention and Control standards in Providing Nursing Foot Care